ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

     return response
 ```

-Please note that there is a line setting "HX-Trigger: LoginStatusChange" in the response header to [trigger hx-get to `/auth/auth_navbar` causing a reload of navigation bar](#LoginStatusChange).
+Please note that there is a line setting "HX-Trigger: LoginStatusChange" in the response header to trigger hx-get to `/auth/auth_navbar` causing a reload of navigation bar[(see above)](#LoginStatusChange).

 The VerifyToken function below verifies the JWT from the frontend utilizing the [google oauth2 python library](https://google-auth.readthedocs.io/en/stable/reference/google.oauth2.id_token.html).